Rhoban/onshape-to-robot/README.md

   the first assembly found in document will be used.
 * `jointMaxEffort` and `jointMaxVelocity` can be used to specify the values that will be used in the `joints` entry
+* `noDynamics` can be set to `true` if you want to have all masses and inertia to 0 (suppose you want to create an environment)

 ## Running the import